red-gold/react-social-network/docs/README.md

 Since I started building this project I've planned to have a back end for this project so I haven't focused on performance until I build the back end and move some data procedure from end to back end.
 Therefore I need to change data structure and actions for [Redux](http://redux.js.org/).

+>You should consult the [CHANGELOG](https://github.com/Qolzam/react-social-network/blob/master/CHANGELOG.md) and related issues for more information

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/Qolzam/react-social-network/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to amir.gholzam@live.com.